NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-14.md

 - Product: The "Product" refers to <mark style="background: #ABF7F7A6;">what you're offering to your target market. </mark>

-- Price: The amount of money customers are willing to pay for your product or service.
+- Price: The amount of money customers are <mark style="background: #FF5582A6;">willing to pay </mark>for your product or service.

 - Place: The distribution and availability of your product or service.

 - Promotion: All the activities you undertake to make your target audience aware of your product or service.

-- Selling: Selling, on the other hand, is a subset of marketing.
-It focuses specifically on the process of persuading customers to make a purchase.

 Selling: This is a subset of marketing.
-It focuses specifically on the process of persuading customers to make a purchase.
-This involves activities such as personal interactions, presentations, negotiations, and closing deals.
-Selling is more directly related to the transactional aspect of the business, where the goal is to convince potential customers to buy the products or services being offered.
+It focuses specifically on the process of <mark style="background: #FF5582A6;">persuading customers to make a purchase.</mark> This involves activities such as personal interactions, presentations, negotiations, and closing deals.

 |**Marketing**|**Sales**|
 |---|---|